snarkhunter/oofcanvas/README.md

 [Cairo](https://www.cairographics.org/) and is compatible with gtk3.

 The canvas is a drawing area that can display a variety of shapes, including text.
 It can be scrolled, zoomed, and printed.
-Items drawn on the canvas can be selected with the mouse.
+It supports mouse selection by providing a list of items at a position.

 OOF2 used [libgnomecanvas](https://gitlab.gnome.org/Archive/libgnomecanvas)
 to display and interact with images and meshes.
 But libgnomecanvas